 The Donetsk Regional Prosecutor’s Office reported on October 21 that Russian soldiers executed two captured Ukrainians near Selydove, in Donetsk Oblast.

-The paramilitary Rapid Support Forces of (RSF) claim to have shot down an cargo plane in Darfur.
+The paramilitary Rapid Support Forces of Sudan (RSF) claim to have shot down an cargo plane in Darfur.
 It is speculated that Russians were on board.

 Zelensky stated in his evening speech that “every meeting with our partners includes discussions about the Defense-Industrial Complex.”
 “We need Ukraine’s ability to defend its independence and sovereignty regardless of any threats from the outside world,” Zelensky said in his evening address.